lostmsu/lostmsu.github.io/Not-CSharp.md

 excerpt_separator: <!--more-->
 ---

-In Silicon Valley season 4 Jian-Yang builds an AI app, that identifies pictures of hotdogs.
+In Silicon Valley season 4, Jian-Yang builds an AI app that identifies pictures of hotdogs.
 Today I am going to make a similar app to identify programming languages from code fragments.
-Whichever one I use, the code tends to look like it's written in C#, so it is going to be very helpful!
+Whichever fragment I use, the code tends to look like it's written in C#, so it is going to be very helpful!

 I mean, look at this terrible Python: